A versatile preposition built around the core idea of "with" or "together"

 to (attitude toward)

-When you have an attitude toward someone, that attitude is "with" you in their presence.
-English actually does this too — you can be patient with, gentle with, or honest with someone.
+When you have an attitude toward someone, that attitude is 'with' you in their presence.
+English actually does this too: you can be patient with, gentle with, or honest with someone.

-- La cajera fue muy grosera con nosotros = The cashier was very rude to us
+- La cajera fue muy grosera con nosotros = The cashier was very rude to us (the cashier was very rude with us)

 con todo